-With his charming smile and model-looks, 18 year old Jaicko, is another member of the “Bajan Invasion”, an unrelated group of young, talented artistes recently signed to international record labels.
+With his charming smile and model-looks, 18-year-old Jaicko, is another member of the “Bajan Invasion,” an independent group of young, talented artists recently signed to international record labels.

-Following on the heels of pop sensation Rihanna, the flood gates have apparently opened up and Shontelle, Hal Linton, Vita Chambers and Livvi Franc have all capitalised on the opportunities.
+Following on the heels of pop sensation Rihanna, the flood gates have opened up, and Shontelle, Hal Linton, Vita Chambers, and Livvi Franc have all capitalized on the opportunities.
 Jaicko; multiple Barbados Music Award-nominee, is no exception – he was born for this moment.

 Jaicko quickly admits that music is where he always wanted to be.
 Even during those early teenage years of uncertainty, he was in love with music and surrounded himself with family and friends who were already in the industry.
 It just seems like a natural progression that he is on the verge of being the next breakthrough artist from Barbados.

-Fuelled by his passion for creating music and performing, his creativity is channelled through his songs, many of which he writes.
+Fuelled by his passion for creating music and performing, his creativity is channeled through his songs, many of which he writes.

-Although he has been performing since he was 9 years old, it was at age 16 that Jaicko decided to really take it seriously.
-He notes that up to this point everything else was just practice for this main performance.
-This led him to travel to the United States of America with his father to approach record labels with the intention of securing a record deal.
+Although he has been performing since he was nine years old, it was at age 16 that Jaicko decided to take it seriously.
+He notes that up to this point everything else was practicing for this primary performance.
+This led him to travel to the United States of America with his father to approach record labels to secure a record deal.

-His father, Philip Forrester, a member of popular Bajan band “IV De People“, has been influential in his career.
+His father, Philip Forrester, a member of the popular Bajan band “IV De People,” has been influential in his career.
 Many of the songs on Jaicko’s demo were co-written and produced by the talented father-son duo.

-These demos where shopped around to the big names like Clive Davis and Def Jam.
+These demos were shopped around to the big names like Clive Davis and Def Jam.
 It was Meredith Valiando, who became his Manager and hooked him up with people at Capitol Records.
-The resulting effect was that within 3 days Jaicko had been signed.
+The effect was that within three days Jaicko had been signed.